Dharma in yoga

 Practical application begins with reflective practices: map personal skills and obligations to svadharma, test choices against the yamas and niyamas, and adopt karma yoga attitudes when acting on behalf of others.
 Teachers and experienced practitioners can use tools such as ethical case studies, role-based decision trees, and lineage-aware supervision to align teaching roles with wider social responsibilities.
 Integrating classical sources (Patanjali, Bhagavad Gita, Vedanta) with contemporary codes of conduct helps translate theoretical dharma into accountable practice and track outcomes with participant feedback and surveys.
 This page provides a structured, step-by-step framework.

-Create a ChatGPT article prompt for dharma in yoga
+Open a ChatGPT article prompt workflow for dharma in yoga

-Build an AI article outline and research brief for dharma in yoga
+Review an article outline and research brief for dharma in yoga

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.